-As with the construction of the other expressways; fir&'r^lb^atfon p'ut pf the
+As with the construction of the other expressways; fir&'r^lb^atfon p'ut pf the area may have been hastened by

-The decline of manufacturing, in'rJiVarea cpnjHnuedintothe 1986's with the relocation of Campbell's Soup,,but p the area.
-The City's undertaking o^ certain activities such as clearing older, pt^solete^structUre^t' improving access and traffic circulation, and making land available "at competitive prices, and will allow for the rejuvenation and the-strengthening of the industrial uses or other compatible uses remaining in the area.
+The decline of manufacturing, in'rJiVarea cpnjHnuedintothe 1986's with the relocation of Campbell's Soup, but p the area.
+The City's undertaking o' certain activities such as clearing older, pt/solete/structUre/t' improving access and traffic circulation, and making land available "at competitive prices, and will allow for the rejuvenation and the-strengthening of the industrial uses or other compatible uses remaining in the area.